MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 getEffects(): Effect[]
 `

-Returns a set of effects applied to this item.
+Returns a set of effects applied to this entity.

 #### **Returns** [*Effect*](Effect.md)[] - List of effects.